KCCL

-KCCL (101.5 MHz) is a commercial FM radio station licensed to Woodland, California, and serving the Sacramento metropolitan area.
-It is owned by Lazer Media, through licensee Lazer Licenses, LLC, and broadcasts a Regional Mexican radio format, calling itself "Radio Lazer".
+KCCL (101.5 FM) is a commercial radio station licensed to Woodland, California, United States, and serving the Sacramento metropolitan area.
+It is owned by Lazer Media, through licensee Lazer Licenses, LLC, and broadcasts a Regional Mexican format, calling itself "Radio Lazer".
 Its studios and offices are in North Sacramento.

-KCCL has an effective radiated power (ERP) of 5,700 watts.
 The transmitter site off Road 104 in Davis, California, near the Willow Slough.